Lauraff/labs_BRUNO_FLAQUER/README.md

 ## Introduction

 This repository contains all of our labs.
-Each one of them is in a seperate folder named with the number and name of the lab as well as our last names.
+Each one of them is in a seperate folder named as follows: "labNumber_labName_lastName1_lastName2".

 ## List of contributors